HD 27894

-HD 27894 is a 9th magnitude star located approximately 143 light years away in the constellation of Reticulum.
-It is an orange dwarf (spectral type K2V), a type dimmer and cooler than the Sun.
+HD 27894 is a single star with a system of orbiting exoplanets, located in the southern constellation of Reticulum.
+It is too faint to be seen with the naked eye at an apparent visual magnitude of 9.36.
+This system lies at a distance of 142.5 light years from the Sun, as determined via parallax measurements, and is drifting further away with a radial velocity of 83 km/s.

+The spectrum of HD 27894 presents as a K-type main-sequence star, an orange dwarf, with a stellar classification of K2 V. This is a quiescent solar-type star that displays no significant magnetic activity in its chromosphere and is spinning slowly with a rotation period of roughly 44 days.
+The abundance of iron in the star is much higher than in the Sun, an indicator that it is metal-rich.
+It has 83% of the mass of the Sun and 79% of the Sun's radius.
+The star is radiating 33% of the luminosity of the Sun from its photosphere at an effective temperature of 4,923 K.

+Planetary system

 In 2005, the Geneva Extrasolar Planet Search Team announced the discovery of an extrasolar planet orbiting the star.
 In 2017, the discovery of two additional exoplanets was announced.
 One is very close to the star like the one discovered earlier, while the other one orbits the star at a much larger distance.
 It is the first system where such a large gap between orbital distances has been found.
 In 2022, the inclination and true mass of HD 27894 d were measured via astrometry.
 The study only found strong evidence for planets b and d.